redhat-openstack/website/source/uncategorized/opendaylight-integration.html.md

                      connectionTimeout="20000"
                                     redirectPort="8443" />

 Make sure it has following line for OpenFlow 1.3 config in the configuration/config.ini file.
-If not, add this line to config.ini file:
+If not, add this line to config.ini file (or uncomment it if it is commented):

       ovsdb.of.version=1.3